qqilihq/partial-emlx-converter/readme.md

 ### `imapImport` mode

-With the IMAP import, additional context information (IMAP Flags / received timestamps) from the .elmx attached plist object is used.
+With the IMAP import, additional context information (IMAP Flags / received timestamps) from the .emlx attached plist object is used.

 ```shell
 $ ./bin/partial-emlx-converter imapImport --help